fsprojects/FSharp.Formatting/README.md

-The F# Formatting libraries (`FSharp.Formatting.CodeFormat.dll` and `FSharp.Formatting.Markdown.dll`) include an F# implementation of a Markdown parser and an F# code formatter that can be used to tokenize F# code and obtain information about tokens including tool-tips (as in Visual Studio and MonoDevelop) with type information.
+The F# Formatting libraries (`FSharp.Formatting.CodeFormat.dll` and `FSharp.Formatting.Markdown.dll`) include an F# implementation of a Markdown parser and an F# code formatter that can be used to tokenize F# code and obtain information about tokens including tool-tips with type information.
 The library also comes with a sample that implements literate programming for F#.

 ## Documentation